-You will meet with a clinical psychologist for one hour for an initial assessment session.
-This will involve talking about the difficulties that are concerning you, at a pace that feels comfortable for you and starting to think about whether psychological therapy sessions could help you.
-If the outcome of the assessment session is that therapy could be helpful then you will be offered sessions.
-It is your decision as to whether you wish to accept this offer.
-There will be no ‘hard sell’ and you will not be pressured in any way, that would not be considered professional conduct for a clinical psychologist.
+You will meet with a clinical psychologist for fifty minutes for an initial assessment.
+This will involve talking about the difficulties that are concerning you.
+This assessment works at a pace that makes you feel comfortable to help you think about whether psychological therapy sessions could help.
+If the outcome of the assessment session is that therapy could be helpful, then you will be offered sessions.
+It is your decision as to whether you wish to accept this.
+There will be no ‘hard sell’ and you will not be pressured in any way to take up a course of sessions.

 How do I pay for sessions?

 Fees are payable at each session.
-Or, if a contract of a block of sessions is agreed with you, you can make monthly payments if you find this more convenient.
+If you book a block of sessions, you can make monthly payments if you find this more convenient.

 How many sessions will I need?

-This is a very difficult question to answer as it completely depends on the individual and their difficulties.
-Some people have a short –term intervention e.g. 8-12 sessions and other people need longer to think about their difficulties and find ways to manage.
+This is a very difficult question to answer as it depends entirely on the individual and their needs.
+Some people have a short–term intervention e.g. 8-12 sessions, while others need longer to address their difficulties and find ways to manage.

 It seems very expensive compared to seeing a counsellor or psychotherapist, why is this?